hamzapQA/tdl/README.md

 ```
 java -jar HP-TDL-0.0.1-SNAPSHOT.war
 ```
-The "homepage" at https://localhost8080 will allow you to perform CRUD functionality on the To-Do-List.
+The "homepage" will now be accessible at https://localhost8080 will allow you to perform CRUD functionality on the To-Do-List.
 It contains instructions on how to proceed.

 ## Running the tests